statisticsnorway/datadoc/README.md

 ### Dependency Management

 Poetry is used for dependency management.
+[Poe the Poet](https://github.com/nat-n/poethepoet) is used for running poe tasks within poetry's virtualenv.
 Upon cloning this project first install necessary dependencies, then run the tests to verify everything is working.

 #### Install all dependencies